 Yay or Nay?

 It comes down to personal taste.
 If the slightly cute looking exterior puts you off or you dislike dice placement it may not be fully suited to you but don’t dismiss it too quickly.
-This really is a good title when played solo to push your grey matter and as such it sneaks up in a cute, fluffy facade and snaps and snarls its way into a BSoMT 1d8 die roll of (8).
-A thoroughly enjoyable solo adventure.
+This really is a good title when played solo to push your grey matter and as such it sneaks up in a cute, fluffy facade and snaps and snarls its way into an adventurous BSoMT 1d8 die roll of (7).
+A thoroughly enjoyable light-hearted solo adventure with glorious dice made from purest amber…well, a synthetic material that has a look of amber, at any rate!

 …well that’s that then.
 I’ve got my secret orders, a shiny Prestigious Breastplate and am heading off to the Obsidian Wastes to carry out a spot of investigating…I have to get to the ‘root of the Matter.
 By that I suspect there are a couple of holes the size of houses occupying the space we would have expected to see trees.
 As if trees just get old, get up and leave (ha…get up and leaf)…I suspect when I get to looking in the holes, there will be a decidedly unpleasant explanation awaiting me.